Composer Robert Kelly

 that you can put out, and learn to discriminate what are good ideas and

-it gets out in the public, then there are the critics and others with their
+When it gets out in the public, then there are the critics and others

-good and what you feel is bad?
-What criteria do you use in making
+is good and what you feel is bad?
+What criteria do you use

 drive.
 A lot of those are things composers in the past thirty